 NANSEN PASSPORT – FREE CITY OF DANZIG, Germany 1925 and valid till 1926, with revenue and stamps

-CONGRATULATIONS to seller and buyer!
+CONGRATULATIONS to the seller and buyer!
 See the footer of the ID-Card, which shows it’s a NANSEN CERTIFICATE OF IDENTITY.
 This travel document is the first NANSEN I saw, which was issued by the FREE CITY OF DANZIG (Gdansk), which is now part of Poland.
-NANSEN DOCUMENTS for refugees are rare to find for passport collectors and, therefore, a high ranking item on each collector’s wish list.
+NANSEN DOCUMENTS for refugees are rare to find for passport collectors and, therefore, a high-ranking item on each collector’s wish list.
 I am glad to have very few examples in my collection.

 The Nansen passport was developed as a result of a series of citizenship laws in European countries, including but not limited to the United Kingdom, Germany, and France, that excluded millions of ethnic minorities, which were erstwhile residents in their states, from attaining citizenship.
 Hundreds of thousands of them stayed permanently abroad.
 It proved to be a great success, one of the few that could be attributed to the League of Nations.

 While Nansen passports are no longer issued, present national authorities, including the United Nations, issue documents for stateless people and refugees.
-These include Certificate of Identity (or Alien’s Passport), Travel Document (also known as a “Refugee Travel Document”), and Laissez-Passer.
+These include a Certificate of Identity (or Alien’s Passport), Travel Document (also known as a “Refugee Travel Document”), and Laissez-Passer.

 Nansen Passport 1925 – Free City Of Danzig